MicrosoftDocs/ai-builder/ai-builder-docs/generate-document-output-prompt.md

     :::image type="content" source="media/generate-document-output-prompt/invoice-template.png" alt-text="Screenshot of invoice layout document.":::

-1. After uploading the layout, the identified fields to replace display for your review.
+1. After you upload the layout, the identified fields to replace display for your review.

     :::image type="content" source="media/generate-document-output-prompt/document-settings-fields.png" alt-text="Screenshot of fields to replace.":::